The Triumph of Sepp Kuss: A Milestone in the 78th Vuelta a España

 You address the team’s internal attacks on Sepp Kuss.

 Voigt: We all saw the pictures on television.
 It can’t be that Primoz Roglic and Jonas Vingegaard are attacking and Kuss, their teammate, most loyal helper and also the overall leader, can’t follow.
 Both of them cross the finish line with serious faces and say a minute later: “We really want Kuss to win.”
-And you think: If that’s what you want, you could stay with him.
+And you think: If that’s what you want, you might stay with him.
 Or would that have been too much?

 Brutal attack on the mountain: Vingegaard with boss announcement in Bejes

 Voigt: Yes, that didn’t make any sense.
 The actions and communication didn’t match.
 In the end, yes: everyone had come to terms with the idea that there would be a real happy ending.
 Each of them won a tour.
-How could they have humanly sold the idea of taking the jersey away from him?
+How might they have humanly sold the idea of taking the jersey away from him?

 After arriving in Bejes, there was a lot of criticism from our own fans.